CassiusJonus/Deal-Finder-Haskell/README.md

 Currently, the app will be limited to Walmart.com and Amazon.com, but I plan to expand the number of online retailers in future versions.

+Features

+- Search for the cheapest price for a product among various online retailers
+- Get the lowest price for a product with a link to the product page
+- Save the results of a search to persistent storage (currently a json file) so
+- that it can be compared with any future search results.

 ## Usage

 When the app is run, the user will be prompted to enter a product to search for.